 Now that you’ve got the basics of your proposal, it’s time to articulate the incentives.

 There are several major incentives for automating metrics and continuous learning.
 These are framed in a way that your VP or director will care about.

 Another resistance is that retrospectives vary, are hard to review, and usually one-and-done.
-This means that after being completed, they are filed away and forgotten.
+This means that after completion, they are filed away and forgotten.
 Many might not be completed at all, as they take too much time to construct and don’t command as much immediate urgency compared to tasks like resolving incidents or shipping new product features.

-If engineering stress levels aren't a concern for your VP or director (although they always should be!), you can speak to customer satisfaction.
+If engineering stress levels aren't a concern for your VP or director (they always should be!), you can speak to customer satisfaction.
 Reliability is now the most important feature.
-Shipping new features is relatively easy, but reliability is the net sum of all features you've already shipped before.
+Reliability is the net sum of all features you've already shipped before.
 If any shipped feature is unreliable, the value of all the other features is moot.
 So the sum is greater than any single one new feature you're about to ship.
 If customers are unhappy with the sum, they will leave for a competitor that delivers a better experience.